justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 {{<img caption="A lightweight implementation of cooperative multitasking by TaskScheduler." link="https://github.com/arkhipenko/TaskScheduler" link-text="GitHub" src="/imgs/blog-imgs/sourdough-starter-monitor-lid/TaskScheduler_html.png" >}}

-The code was divided up as follows:
+The code was divided up into the following tasks/files:

 - **measurements.cpp** - Read the sensors and make the measurements available for other tasks
 - **userinput.cpp** - Handle the button presses from user input (short press, long press, double click)